maidsafe/rfcs/proposed/0018-launcher-as-rest-server/authorisation_api.md

 ### Revoke Token

 Revoke token is invoked to revoke the authorised token.

 #### Request

+The url path must be encrypted with the Symmetric Key

 ##### End point
 ```
-/v1/auth/revoke?token={JWT_TOKEN}
+/v1/auth/revoke
 ```

 ##### Method